mafik/gatekeeper/README.md

 **Alice**, a journalist, used to be oblivious to the amount of private information that that she leaks to her ISP whenever she browses internet. **Eve**, who works for the ISP, had great fun snooping on what Alice has been up to. **Evan** who works as an analyst in the police cybercrime department, got a bonus for tracking down Alice's whistleblowers.

-After installing Gatekeeper, Alice learned that her ISP & IXPs (internet exchange points) can monitor her traffic.
+After installing Gatekeeper, Alice learned that other LAN members, her ISP and IXPs (internet exchange points) can monitor her traffic.
 She started using secure protocols & encryption for her online activity.
 As a result Eve no longer could snoop on Alice.
 Evan also couldn't track Alice's communication any more.

 <hr>

-By exposing the LAN traffic Gatekeeper informs LAN clients about the data they are leaking to ISP & IXPs.
-It also helps in understanding the behavior of IoT devices.
+By exposing the LAN traffic Gatekeeper informs LAN clients about the data they may be leaking to [other LAN members](https://cylab.be/blog/73/man-in-the-middle-mitm-with-arpspoof), ISP & IXPs.
+It also helps in understanding the behavior of IoT devices that are present in the LAN.

 ## ![Running Gatekeeper](https://github.com/mafik/gatekeeper/blob/main/gatekeeper-running.gif?raw=true) Running Gatekeeper